andreaamasio/andreaamasio/README.md

 - 👋 Hi, I’m @andreaamasio
 - 👀 I’m interested in coding, data analysis, python, HRIS, streetlfting.
-- 🌱 I’m currently revising Python.
+- 🌱 I’m interested in HTML, CSS, Python and Javascript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: andrea.amasio@gmail.com.